ULIPs and ETFs: Understand the Differences

 2. What are the tax implications of investing in ULIPs and ETFs?

-ULIPs enjoy Section 80C deductions (under the old tax regime only) and potential tax-free maturity under Section 10(10D) if certain conditions are met.
+ULIPs enjoy Section 80C deductions (under the old tax regime only) and tax-benefit on maturity under Section 10(10D) if certain conditions are met.
 ETFs are subject to capital gains tax - short-term or long-term, depending on holding period.

 3. Which has better returns, ULIPs or ETFs?